 1 tsp kosher salt

 2 eggs, lightly beaten, at room temperature

 1 tsp vanilla extract

 1 1/2 cups powdered sugar

 1 Tbsp whole milk

 1 Tbsp freshly squeezed orange juice + more to thin out, if desired

 1/2 tsp vanilla extract

 Sift the cake flour, sugar, baking powder and salt into a large bowl.
 Mix.
 Add in the orange zest and mix it in.

-Pour in the buttermilk and add in the eggs, butter and vanilla extract.
+Pour in the buttermilk and add in the eggs, applesauce, and vanilla extract.
 Gently mix the ingredients together.
 Be careful not to over-mix the batter.
 Fold in the halved blueberries carefully.